RoiGerber/snapper/README.md

 2) "paid" – The client enters credit card credentials for the event.
 3) "accepted" – The photographer accepts the event.
 4) "uploaded" – The photographer marks the event as completed after uploading all photos.
+*) "deleted" - The client deleted the event.
 Notes:

 - In the marketplace, photographers can only see events with the status "paid."